The Corinthian Church

 During Paul’s absence since the founding of the Corinthian Church (3 years before) many problems arouse which called for Paul’s attention.
 Offshoots had disturbed the church.
 The members started to develop division following different leaders.
 Some followed Apollos whom they honored above Paul (1 Corinthians 1:12; 3:4; Acts 18:24 to 19:1).
 Others bragged that they were followers of Peter (1 Corinthians 1:12).

-Furthermore, some of the members of the church living among the corruption of Corinth, went back to their old lifestyle of immorality (1 Corinthians 5).
+Furthermore, some of the members of the Corinthian Church living among the corruption of the city, went back to their old lifestyle of immorality (1 Corinthians 5).
 Other members settled their disagreements in the secular courts and brought disgrace to the church.
 And the Lord’s Supper became an occasion for feasting instead of worship (ch.
 11:17–34).
 The members had questions concerning marriage and associated social issues (ch.
 7), the eating of foods sacrificed to idols (ch.
 8), the appropriate behavior of women in public worship (ch.
 11:2–16) and the right function of spiritual gifts (ch.
 12–14).
 Finally, some members questioned the manner of the resurrection (ch.
 15).

 In His service,